 Toy storage requirements change quite quickly as the children grow so creating bespoke storage that works for you and your family is imperative.
 Keep it simple and bear in mind that it needs to adapt to the changing needs of a growing child, and ever-present books and toys.
 Make sure pieces are within reach of the child, keeping books low down, and boxes labelled.

 Speaking of labelling storage, there’s nothing better than a few personalised items to encourage your child to tidy up after themselves.
-Bags or sacks like this one above, in a playroom or behind the sofa, labelled for each of your children, will persuade them to keep their treasures safely stored until the next time they are needed.
+Bags, sacks or chests, in a playroom or behind the sofa, labelled for each of your children, will persuade them to keep their treasures safely stored until the next time they are needed.

 #4 Pretty and Practical